cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 You will be directed to the **Deployment** page and will be able to track the progress of the execution.

-The deployment you have created should be displayed in the deployments list in the **Deployments** page.
+The deployment you have created should be displayed in the deployments list on the **Deployments** page.

 ![Track the progress of a Workflow]( /images/trial_getting_started/aws_basic/Screenshot261.png )

 ### Validate

-In this example we have setup a simple infrastructure.
+In this example, we have setup a simple infrastructure.
 A virtual instance (VM) was created in the region specified in the Deployment inputs alongside a new network and various other resources.

 * Go to your {{< param cloud >}} console and see the new instance and other resources that were created.
 * Examine the Deployment page in the {{< param cfy_console_name >}} for more information about your deployed nodes, topology, and view the installation logs.

-To login to your new {{< param cloud >}} instance, you can look at the **Deployment Outputs/Capabilities** widget on the Deployment screen to find your {{< param cloud >}} instance public IP, SSH username, and SSH private key.
+To log in to your new {{< param cloud >}} instance, you can look at the **Deployment Outputs/Capabilities** widget on the Deployment screen to find your {{< param cloud >}} instance public IP, SSH username, and SSH private key.

 ![Get Deployment outputs]( /images/trial_getting_started/aws_basic/Screenshot263.png )